sa-mw-dach/manuela/docs/BOOTSTRAP.md

 Some general tips to plan your installation:
 * If you have clusters with different sizes, choose the largest to hold the CI/CD & Test environment.
-* CRW is also very resource intensive (~2 GB RAM per workspace) place it on the largest cluster as well.
+* Code Ready Workspaces is also very resource intensive (~2 GB RAM per workspace), place it on the largest cluster as well.
 * The Line Data Server environment only consists of ArgoCD and the two machine sensors which are fairly lightweight.

 We suggest the following distributions: